Inexhaustible Chalice: Appearance of the Icon

 In 1878, a peasant of the Tula province—a retired soldier who had a passion for alcohol for many years— saw a certain elder in a vision who commanded him to go to the Vladychny Convent in Serpukhov, to find the Icon “The Inexhaustible Cup” and to hold a molieben before it.
 The old, penniless soldier, exhausted by his hard drinking, had absolutely no strength to go to Serpukhov.
 Soon the holy elder appeared twice more and the poor elderly soldier literally crawled to the convent on all fours.
 On the very first night of his ascetic journey the man suddenly felt that his legs began to obey him again.

-Reaching the convent, he put its nuns to confusion as they knew nothing of the icon with this name.
-Then a nun remembered of an icon that hung in the convent passageway from the St. George Church which portrayed a chalice.
-Everybody was greatly amazed when they saw the inscription “The Inexhaustible Cup” on the back of the icon.
-Remarkably, when the man came up to the shrine of St. Varlaam, he at once recognized in him the holy elder who had appeared to him in the vision and commanded to go to the Mother of God for healing from alcoholism.
-The news of the wondrous miracle rapidly spread over many towns and villages: from everywhere those possessed with this terrible passion flocked to the miracle-working icon, venerated “The Inexhaustible Chalice”, and gave up drinking; thus peace and quiet began to reign in their homes—and all this was through the prayers of the Protectress of mankind.
+Reaching the convent, he reportedly put its nuns to confusion, as they knew nothing of an icon with this name.
+Then a nun recalled an icon that hung in the convent passageway from the St. George Church, which portrayed a chalice.
+Those present were surprised when they saw the inscription “The Inexhaustible Cup” on the back of the icon.
+According to the account, when the man came up to the shrine of St. Varlaam, he recognized in him the elder who had appeared to him in a vision and instructed him to go to the Mother of God seeking healing from alcoholism.
+Reports of this event spread to many towns and villages; people described as struggling with alcoholism came to venerate the icon known as “The Inexhaustible Chalice” and, according to these reports, gave up drinking.
+The account further states that peace and quiet began to reign in their homes, attributed to prayers to the Protectress of mankind.

 After the October Revolution, the original "Inexhaustible Chalice" icon was moved to St. Nicholas Cathedral.
 During the years 1919-1928 eight copies were painted.
 After the cathedral was closed in 1929, most of its icons were burned and the fate of the wonder-working icon and the eight copies is unknown.